R Programming Language

 One must learn how to read the help section of a function, explore the sample examples, understand the use of various arguments and implement them.
 This is the best way to expand on the knowledge of the functions.

 No data science project works in a void.
-The knowledge of R needs to be complemented with knowledge of statistics (descriptive statistics, hypothesis testing, regression etc), understanding of the various machine and deep learning algorithms and a good knowledge of how various business domains functions and the issues they face.
+The knowledge of R needs to be complemented with knowledge of statistics (descriptive statistics, hypothesis testing, regression, etc), understanding of the various machine and deep learning algorithms and a good knowledge of how various business domains function and the issues they face.
 This helps in converting the programming prowess into providing a viable business solution.

-Thus, the question how to learn r programming language is a complex one as one needs to take care of multiple aspects of this language.
+Thus, the question of how to learn R programming language is a complex one as one needs to take care of multiple aspects of this language.

 Q1.
 What is an R Programming Language used for?

-R programming language is used for data mining, visualization, statistical modeling and for creating predictive models using Machine Learning and Deep Learning algorithms.
+R programming language is used for data mining, visualization, statistical modeling, and creating predictive models using Machine Learning and Deep Learning algorithms.

 Q2.
 Is it hard to learn R?